 - There is no big ‘easy’ button – while instructors want more data (some say they want all of the data), it can be a challenge to determine what data will be meaningful.

 The event was part of a series of learning analytics events co-sponsored by the Educational Innovation (EI) Initiative and DoIT Academic Technology.
 For more information about the university efforts around learning analytics, visit our page here.
-To stay current on upcoming events and opportunities, join our learning analytics listserv by emailing email@example.com.
+To stay current on upcoming events and opportunities, join the UW-Madison Learning Analytics team or email LearningAnalytics@office365.wisc.edu and request to be added to the learning analytics group.